supertuxkart/stk-code/OPTIMIZATION.md

 Run `tools/optimize_shaders.sh` in the STK directory and it will optimize most of the shaders.Ignore any errors in the ouput since cannot optimize all shaders it gives errors for them

 ## Optimizing shaders in STK on Windows 10 with Windows Linux Subsystem
-NOTE : This method is untested
+NOTE : This method is untested.

 Microsoft's latest build of Windows 10 contains an Ubuntu subsystem which can run command line applications.Try running `tools/optimize_shaders.sh` in the STK directory using the Ubuntu subsystem and report any errors you get